lacker/coinkit/data/README.md

 go test ./data -run=zzz -bench=BenchmarkTwoConstraints -benchtime=60s
 ```

+The two take about the same time on my Macbook, 35 ms per op.

 # Maintenance

 TODO: write some tips for miners on how to keep their databases well-maintained